-International professionals can be engaged through a Individual Contracts (Appointment for Works or Appointment for Professional Services)
+International professionals can be engaged through a Special Services Agreement (Appointment for Works or Appointment for Professional Services)

 CHARACTERISTICS OF CONTRACTS For Professional Services For Works Aimed at contracting the consultant's time and services.
 Aimed at contracting the delivery of results/specific outcomes.
 Terms of payment: if contract exceeds one month, payment is on a monthly basis, with progress controls to be determined.
-Final payment is subject to verification and certification of satisfactory services.
-Payment is based on partial results.
-Final payment is subject to satisfactory delivery of final results/outcomes.
+Final payment is subject to verification and Payment is based on partial results.
+Final payment is subject to satisfactory delivery of final results/outcomes. certification of satisfactory services.
 A deadline must be determined for the attainment of expected results/outcomes; this deadline must be observed.
 If this cannot be observed due to justified reasons, the contract must be amended stipulating a new deadline for outcome delivery.
 In addition, a deadline must be determined for final payment,

-CHARACTERISTICS OF CONTRACTS

-including a clause relative to the removal of a paymer obligation deadline, if the outcome is not satisfactoril delivered or not delivered in due time.
+CHARACTERISTICS OF CONTRACTS including a clause relative to the removal of a payment obligation deadline, if the outcome is not satisfactorily delivered or not delivered in due time.

 DURATION

-The Individual Contracts cannot be extended for more than 3 consecutive years (following one year contracts).
+The Special Services Agreement cannot be extended for more than 3 consecutive years (following one year contracts).
 Should it be necessary to continue with consultant services, an interruption of 4 months will be required, after which time the extension of the contract will only be allowed for another 3 years.